the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

 The Button component expects a `className` property in the `props`.
 The `className` attribute is another React derivate for the HTML attribute class.
-But we didn't pass any `className` when the Button was used.
-In the code it should be more explicit in the Button component that the `className` is optional.
-Therefore, you can assign a default value in your object destructuring.
+We didn't pass any `className` when the Button was used, though.
+It should be more explicit in our Button component that the `className` is optional, so we'll assign a default value in the object destructuring.

-{title="Code Playground",lang="javascript"}
+{title="src/App.js",lang=javascript}
 ~~~~~~~~
 class Button extends Component {
   render() {